Choosing the Right Postpartum and Newborn Support for Your Family

 A Newborn Care Specialist (NCS) is an infant care professional with advanced education who provides expert care for infants.
 Their main focus is on the baby, and they will offer parents education and direction for how to care for baby under the latest recommendations from the American Academy of Pediatrics (AAP), Center for Disease Control (CDC), World Health Organization (WHO), and many other professional health organizations.

-Most NCS tend to focus on sleep.
-While some NCS work only the first few months, many others work through the first year.
+Most NCS tend to focus on infant sleep.
+While some NCS work only during a baby’s first few months, many others work through the first year.
 An NCS may offer consultations, overnight sleep support, daytime newborn care and education, or 24/7/travel support.
 An NCS works with a goal of establishing a routine for the baby.
+Parents will not receive direct care support from NCS.

 Night Nurse

 A night nurses provide medically-focused newborn support.
 They are legally required to carry an RN license in many states.
-This term “night nurse” is often misused to describe NCS (see above).
+This term “night nurse” is often misused to describe NCS and even postpartum doulas (see above).
 So here’s what you need to know: Nursing care means that your family is receiving medical or clinical care.
 This is a less common form of support, but it’s one that you might want to know about based on your baby’s physical and medical needs.
+Night nurses, like NCS, will focus solely on baby.

 Newborn Nanny

 Newborn nannies are another care option for growing families.
 Nannies generally follow the instructions and direction of the parents.
 While some nannies will have an abundance of experience with children of varying ages, there are no set training requirements necessary to work as a nanny.
-Many families will transition to using a nanny as their child gets older and needs nurturing reliable but less specialized care.
+Many families will transition from a postpartum doula to using a nanny as their child gets older and needs nurturing but less specialized care.
+Often by this point, the parents are also feeling more confident about their skills and routines.

 Finally, check out our article about getting the postpartum support you need.
 We believe in you and we are here for you.